enbyautumn/science/MUSTREADME.md

 THIS IS A VERY IMPORTANT BREAKDOWN OF THE DATA

 - this is one data piece that I pulled from the data and broke down
+- The "weather" section could become very useful.
+- Also, the "dt" sections are a bit confusing -- One seems to consist of a strung set, consisting of the time and date, while the other appears to be some sort of ID which I can't break down.

 { "city_name":"Untitled",